 It’s easily done - even the most careful of owners are at risk of their pet running away; whether it’s a dog that bolts out of the front door when you take a delivery, a rabbit that escapes its hutch, or a cat who gets stuck in a neighbour’s shed.
 When your pet is found, it will likely be taken to a local vet practice or a charity rescue home.
 One quick scan of the microchip and a phone call later, and your pet is back where they belong – with you!

 Your pet is stolen

 It’s an unfortunate reality that some pets – especially purebreds with high value – are stolen to order and resold.
+This is an national problem and not unheard if in Guildford.
 Without a microchip you wouldn’t be able to trace them.
 With a chip your animal can be identified and brought back home.

 Your pet is in an accident

 Outdoor pets, especially cats, are prone to injury; whether that’s fighting with another animal or being involved in an accident.
-Injured pets found by members of the public are usually taken to a local vet practice, who will treat the animal while also trying to track down the owner.
+Injured pets found by members of the public are usually taken to a local vet practice such as ours at Oak Barn Vets, who will treat the animal while also trying to track down the owner.
 As long as your pet is microchipped and the details are up to date, you’ll be able to get your pet back on the road to recovery.
 They’ll certainly be glad to see you while they’re licking their wounds!

 Things to consider about microchipping

 - It’s a legal requirement for all dogs to be microchipped in England, Wales and Scotland.

 - It’s illegal for breeders to sell puppies over 8 weeks old that are not microchipped and on a registered database.